 Dementia affects millions of Americans each year, but doctors have yet to find a way to prevent the onset of this disease.
 However, studies have shown that the use of art and creativity often provide solace to seniors and caregivers alike.
+Maybe it’s time to consider art therapy.

 Art therapy benefits seniors tremendously.
 Creative activities, such as painting, craft making, or collaging, provide a positive creative outlet to seniors living with dementia.
 They often recall pleasant memories from their past and feel joy in those moments.
 And, since loneliness and depression are common emotions for seniors both with and without dementia, the joy derived from a creative endeavor can be a powerful force for positivity in their lives.